Keep Taxpayer Money Out of Inhumane Research

 Veterinarian James Keen, employed at USMARC for twenty-four years, said, "They pay tons of attention to increasing animal production, and just a pebble-sized concern to animal welfare... it probably looks fine to them because they're not thinking about it, and they're not being held accountable."

-Indeed, USMARC appears to be much more concerned with profit than with the humane treatment of its animals — a mentality that does not reflect the interests of the public, to whom you have pledged your service.
-Therefore, I urge you to end these cruel experiments, and to at last hold your department to the same standards you require of everyone else.
+Indeed, USMARC appears to be much more concerned with profit than with the humane treatment of its animals, a mentality that does not reflect the interests of the public, to whom you have pledged your service.
+I demand you bring an end these cruel experiments, and hold your department to the same standards you require of everyone else.